oracle-samples/usage-reports-to-adw/README.md

 - OCI_COST_STATS - Summary Stats of the Cost Report for quick query if only filtered by tenant and date
 - OCI_COST_TAG_KEYS - Tag keys of the cost reports
 - OCI_COST_REFERENCE - Reference table of the cost filter keys - SERVICE, REGION, COMPARTMENT, PRODUCT, SUBSCRIPTION
-- OCI_PRICE_LIST - Hold the price list and the cost per product
+- OCI_PRICE_LIST - Has the price list and the cost per product
 - OCI_LOAD_STATUS - Has the load file statistics

 ## 3rd Party Dependencies including tested versions